carlo-colombo/CashSplitter/.ai/instructions.md

 Read the README.md file present in the root of the project to understand what we are building, when adding a new feature or a development step update it.

+When implementing tasks from the TODO only implement one at the time.
+Add new tasks as needed to the TODO.

 Be concise, include a summary of the changes but avoid explanations of them

 Start the message with a 🏎️ when you are following instructions